 The proposed Georgia – Meade Bikeway will provide a vital connection for residents to walk and bike between vibrant communities within San Diego’s urban core – University Heights, North Park, Normal Heights, and Kensington-Talmadge.
 Proposed features include buffered bike lanes, neighborhood traffic circles, raised crosswalks, and traffic calming measures designed to make the streets more pleasant for everyone – people who walk, bike, work, and live there.
-View this project's fact sheet in English/En Español.
+View this project's fact sheet in English and en Español.

 The Georgia – Meade Bikeway will run along Georgia Street between Robinson Avenue and Howard Avenue, shift to Howard Avenue for one block, and continue on Florida Street to Meade Avenue.
 The bikeway will run along Meade Avenue between Park Boulevard and Fairmount Avenue.
 The proposed bikeway will also provide connections to Landis Bikeway, Howard Bikeway, and Central Avenue Bikeway.

 401 B Street, Suite 800, San Diego, CA 92101